DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/README.md

 });
 ```

-For more information on AI Assistants in `DxAIChat` and managing messages with custom RAG solutions, refer to the following topic: [AI Service Assistants in the DxAIChat component](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat#ai-service-assistants).
+For more information on the use of AI Assistants with `DxAIChat` and managing messages with custom RAG solutions, refer to the following topic: [AI Service Assistants in the DxAIChat component](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat#ai-service-assistants).

 Note that the availability of Azure Open AI Assistants depends on the region.
 For more details, refer to the following article: [Azure OpenAI Service models -- Assistants (Preview)](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models?tabs=global-standard%2Cstandard-chat-completions#assistants-preview).